Data structure

 Interface

-data that are transferred between the
+Interface stores the variable data that are transferred between the

-) of CoCoNuT to perform partitioned
+different components (coupling_components) of CoCoNuT to perform partitioned

 coupling.
-Additionally, it contains a reference to an instance of Model
+Additionally, it contains a reference to an instance of Model,

 usually created in the solver wrapper.
-As described above, the Model
+As described above, the Model contains

 several model parts corresponding to the boundaries in the solver wrappers.